 - To set the number of the points awarded for the mountains competition

 Contrary to what many think, there’s no algorithm to compute gradient and length, instead it is arbitrary.
 A small climb in the north of France is always going to be fourth category, a 2500m mountain pass is always HC but you can fill in the gaps in between.
-Often in the mountain stages there can be roads in-between the main climbs rise more than something that would be categorised elsewhere in France.
+Often in the mountain stages there can be roads in-between the main climbs that rise more than something that would be categorised elsewhere in France.

 Grand Cucheron, Petit Cucheron?

 Take today’s climb of the Col du Grand Cucheron, it is rated as a first category climb.

 But it has been used in the Tour de France before and as the graphic above from the 1998 Tour de France shows, it is normally a second category climb (note it is climbed from the other side but the climb is similar and when it has been tackled in the same sense as today it’s been second too).
 If the mountain has not moved, it the road has not changed, why does the category change?
 Well it’s all about incentives:

 - The 1998 stage shows several climbs and the Cucheron is only one of many, so its importance to the day’s racing is less important and therefore worth less points.

 - Also for today perhaps the race organisers want to motivate more riders to attack at the start and offering a greater number of points at the top of the climb by increasing the category will make things even faster.

 - And don’t forget this year’s race has relatively few climbs and so some category inflation helps the race organisers make the race sound more exciting.
 At the stroke of a pen Tour boss Christian Prudhomme can say more big climbs than it might otherwise have.